MAY EVENTS!

 -

-Youth Ensemble Theater – SKETCH COMEDY PROGRAM FOR YOUNG PEOPLE ages 10 – 14!
+SUMMER PROGRAM: Youth Ensemble Theater – SKETCH COMEDY PROGRAM FOR YOUNG PEOPLE ages 10 – 14!
 ENROLL HERE

 “Fractural: Sculpting the Human Condition” will showcase a collection of sculptures that delve into the complex nature of human identity and experience.
 Aleksandra Scepanovic, sculptor and former war correspondent, uses clay to create narrative vessels that encapsulate the enigmatic and surreal aspects of the human journey, exploring themes of elusive identity, displacement, perseverance, triumphs, and losses.